aisingapore/TagUI/src/media/RPA Workshop.md

 </details>

 ### OPTION 3 - VISUAL AUTOMATION (15 minutes)
 TagUI has built-in integration with [Sikuli (base on OpenCV)](http://sikulix.com) to allow identifying web elements and desktop user interface elements for interaction.
 Steps that support visual automation are click, hover, type, select, read, show, save, snap.
-Simply specify an image filename (.png or .bmp format) of what to look for visually, in place of the element identifier, to use visual automation alongside your usual automation steps.
-Also, by using vision step, you can send custom Sikuli commands to do things such as [typing complex keystroke sequences](https://github.com/kelaberetiv/TagUI/issues/155#issuecomment-397403024).

 <details>
   <summary>
     Click to show where to download and install Sikuli, additional usage details and a demo GIF
   </summary>

   Sikuli is excluded from TagUI packaged installation due to complex dependencies that are handled by its installer.
+Steps to install:
-First, make sure [Java JDK v8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) is installed.
-[Download Sikuli](http://sikulix.com/quickstart/) to tagui/src/tagui.sikuli folder and setup (choose option 1 - Pack1).
-If you have download error messages during setup, [unzip contents of this file](https://raw.githubusercontent.com/tebelorg/Tump/master/Sikuli-1.1.3.zip) to tagui/src/tagui.sikuli folder, right-click sikulixsetup-1.1.3.jar and open or run as administrator.
-On Windows, make sure display magnification is set to 100%.
+  1. Make sure [Java JDK v8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) is installed.
+  2. [Download Sikuli](http://sikulix.com/quickstart/) to tagui/src/tagui.sikuli folder and setup (choose option 1 - Pack1)
+  3. On Windows, make sure display magnification is set to 100%.
+> If you have download error messages during setup, [unzip contents of this file](https://raw.githubusercontent.com/tebelorg/Tump/master/Sikuli-1.1.3.zip) to tagui/src/tagui.sikuli folder, right-click sikulixsetup-1.1.3.jar and run as administrator.

+To use visual automation, simply specify an image file (in .png or .bmp format) for what to look for visually in place of the element identifier.
+> Important!
+The element that corresponds to the image must be visible on the screen for visual automation to succeed.
+If it is blocked by another window for example, the automation will be unable to find the element.

   To type onto the screen instead of a particular element, use `type page.png as text` or `type page.bmp as text`.
 To do a snapshot or an OCR of the whole screen, use `page.png` or `page.bmp` as the element identifier for steps snap or read respectively.
 The usual helper functions visible() / present() can also be used to check whether an image is visible on the screen.
 Relative paths are supported for image filenames (eg pc.png, images/button.bmp).
    A screen (real or Xvfb) is needed for visual automation.
 [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) (optical character recognition) is used for visually retrieving text.
+   Also, by using vision step, you can send custom Sikuli commands to do things such as [typing complex keystroke sequences](https://github.com/kelaberetiv/TagUI/issues/155#issuecomment-397403024).

   ![Sample Visual Automation](https://raw.githubusercontent.com/tebelorg/Tump/master/visual_flow.gif)